-Before deciding an application the local authority must consider a report from a veterinary surgeon or practitioner detailing whether the premises are suitable for a riding establishment and detailing the conditions of the premises and any horses
+Before deciding on an application we must consider a report from a veterinary surgeon or practitioner detailing whether the premises are suitable for a riding establishment and detailing the conditions of the premises and any horses.

 What happens next?

 We have a target date for dealing with these applications which is 28 days after receipt of the application form and the appropriate fee.
-If you have not heard from us within 14 days, please contact us using the details at the bottom of the page.
+If you have not heard from us within 14 days, please contact us.

 You will be able to act as though your application is granted if, by the end of the 28 day period, you have not heard from us that your application has been refused.

-What if I have been refused a licence or do not agree with the licence conditions imposed you may appeal to the Sheriff Court.
+If you have been refused a licence or do not agree with the licence conditions imposed you may appeal to the Sheriff Court.

 If you do not have a licence or do not comply with any of the conditions, you may be prosecuted, fined up to £5000 and/or imprisoned for up to 3 months, or both.

 We would always advise that in the event of a complaint the first contact is made with the service provider by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Citizens Advice Consumer Service will give you advice or you can contact us directly.
+If that has not worked, if you are located in Scotland, Advice Direct Scotland will give you advice or you can contact us directly.
 From outside the UK contact the UK European Consumer Centre.

-If you wish to complain about the welfare of the animals, nuisance caused by the operation of the riding establishment etc. or are one licence holder wishing to complain about another use the contact details below.
+If you wish to complain about the welfare of the animals, nuisance caused by the operation of the riding establishment etc. or are one licence holder wishing to complain about another please contact us.